fractastical/ar/notes/global variables.md

 still maintaining the clean isolation and speed of Racket modules!

-And in addition to all of that, it was trivial to add the technique once I got the Nu compiler up and running (just a few lines of code needed to be changed).
+And in addition to all of that, it was trivial to add the technique once I got the Nu compiler up and running (just 9 lines of code needed to be changed).
 And it's a very simple and elegant idea as well: all global variables are functions that can be called to get and set their values.
 That's it!
 Yet that simple idea has such huge consequences.

 How fast is it?